 What is the climate/terrain/pace like?

-South America has everything: high mountains, beaches, desert, winter sun, cooler glacial lakes regions, verdant forests.
+South America has everything: high mountains, beaches, desert, winter sun, cooler glacial lakes regions, and verdant forests.
 Some rides steadily cross the Andes, while others are fast-paced grasslands rides.
 Each tour is different and unique, so we feel strongly that we have something to satisfy everyone.
 If you wish, you can email Ride Andes to discuss together the ideal itinerary for you.

 What is the accommodation like?

 The range of accommodation is sumptuously varied.
 Whether you seek to touch back to basics with simple, shared accommodations, or taste the luxurious with suites, or even to camp out beneath the stars, Ride Andes has all the options for you.
 The itinerary will dictate the lodgings so do contact Ride Andes to discuss the best options for you.

 Can I bring my family?
 Are there age, height and weight limitations?